South Jeolla Province: Joseon dynasty

+On August 4, 1896 (the 33rd year of King Gojong's reign), Decree No. 36 abolished the 23-bu system.
+During the reorganization process, the existing eight provinces were divided into thirteen provinces by splitting five provinces (Jeollado, Chungcheongdo, Gyeongsangdo, etc.) into northern and southern regions.
+As a result, Jeollado was split into north and south, with the southern part being renamed Jeollanam-do (전라남도),or South Jeolla Province, as it is known today, encompassing 1 moks(목/牧) and 32 counties (군/gun).

 Geography

 The province is part of the Honam region, and is bounded on the west by the Yellow Sea, on the north by Jeollabuk-do Province, on the south by Jeju Strait, and on the east by Gyeongsangnam-do.

 There are almost 2,000 islands along the coastline, about three quarters of which are uninhabited.
 The coastline is about 6,100 km long.
 Some of the marine products, in particular oyster and seaweed cultivation, are leading in South Korea.

 The province is only partially mountainous.
 The plains along the rivers Seomjin, Yeongsan and Tamjin are suitable for large-scale grain agriculture.
 There is abundant rainfall in the area, which helps agriculture.
 The province is also home to the warmest weather on the peninsula.
 This helps to produce large amounts of agricultural produce, mainly rice, wheat, barley, pulses and potatoes.
 Vegetables, cotton and fruits are also grown in the province.

+Environment

 A small amount of gold and coal is mined in the province, but industries have also been developed in the area.
+The amount of harmful heavy metals in the province is one-thirtieth of the environmental standard requirement, boasting clean air.